 - Meipai: similar to Instagram.

-There are many, many more social media platforms, so it makes absolute sense to do your research to find the ones that are a good fit for your business and then target and engage appropriately.
+There are many, many more social media platforms, so it makes absolute sense to do your research when doing business in China to find the ones that are a good fit for your business and then target and engage appropriately.
 For example, Xiao Hong Shu (Little Red Book) is an ecommerce platform which focuses on shopping experiences and shows glossy product photos (think Pinterest) of luxury products from the U.S., Japan, France and Korea.
 With more than 15 million active users, this Shanghai-based platform targets Chinese women between the ages of 18-35 with a taste for the international luxury lifestyle.

 China also has several industry-specific social media platforms with large followings, such as Mafengwo for travel and Keep for health and fitness.